brianbbj/Surveillance-Robot/README.md

 # Surveillance-Robot
 This project involves creating a simple surveillance robot capable of being controlled via an IR remote and performing limited autonomous navigation.
 The robot integrates various sensors and components to achieve its functionality.
+Managed power distribution by exclusively using a switched 4xAA NiMH battery source for motors and provided microcontroller power options, ensuring compliance with voltage specifications to prevent damage.